 About The Wine

 Our vineyard selection supports our vision to deliver a blended Cape White wine of depth, texture and subtlety.
-In sourcing Roussanne, Chardonnay, Semillon, Clairette blanche and Chenin blanc, we are looking for both heritage and young vineyards which all bring their own unique elements and ability to ‘speak’ about the place in which they are grown.
+In sourcing Roussanne, Chardonnay, Semillon, Clairette blanche and Chenin blanc, we are looking for both heritage and more recently established vineyards which all bring their own unique elements and ability to ‘speak’ about the place in which they are grown.

 The winemaking remains simple.
 Our primary challenge during the harvest is to ensure that we pick all of our far-flung blocks at the right time and get them back to the winery in perfect condition.
 Once this is achieved, we revert to working with very little in the way of ‘winemaking technique’.

 Picking is done early and based mostly on taste with an eye on the style of the wine that we’re aiming at.
 We are not looking for a big alcohol expression (nor a low alcohol one for that matter) and prefer subtle wines that show ripeness, while being restrained and elegant.